 The impact of donations from Canada

-- Each year, 3-4 cheetahs have benefitted from a full year of support and care from Canadians
+- On average, 3-4 cheetahs have benefitted from a full year of support and care from Canadians

 - A fully outfitted dormitory was built with the support of two Canadians donors; the dorm can accommodate up to 8 students and/or staff members.